By Ekta Chanana Last Updated:

 Dharmendra was tagged as a womaniser when he had married Hema Malini in the year 1980, despite being a married man with four children.
 It is then that Prakash Kaur had come out in the open to defend her husband, Dharmendra.
 She had forgotten the trauma and pain she had been through and had shared her husband, Dharmendra’s side of the story.

-Recently, we came across a rare and the only interview of Prakash Kaur from the year 1981 with the Stardust.
+In a rare and the only interview of Prakash Kaur from the year 1981 with the Stardust, the first wife of Dharmendra had opened up on her life and the pain she was going through.
 In the interview, the interviewee had narrated her experience of how hard it was to get in conversation with Dharmendra’s first wife, Prakash, who had confided herself in the four walls of her Juhu bungalow.
 Every time the interviewee had asked to see Prakash, her servants would give an excuse that she was either out of town or she was sleeping.
 But one fine day, the interviewee had gotten the chance to meet the wife, Prakash.
 She described her first impression of Dharmendra's first wife as a slim, medium height woman with dark circles under her eyes.
 No doubt, Prakash was an ordinary-looking lady.
-However, upon seeing the journalist Prakash firmly had said:
+However, upon seeing the journalist, Prakash firmly had said: